Our agent portal services are temporarily unavailable. Our team is investigating with high priority. Updates: status page arrow-yellow-color

 • For each touchpoint, what are the key customer metrics to measure and analyze?

-By using such components of customer journey analytics, brands can learn how to effectively direct their attention to the exact needs of their clients and resolve any pain points along the way.
+By focusing on these aspects, brands can learn how to effectively direct their attention to the exact needs of their clients and resolve any pain points along the way.

 Customer journey analytics vs customer journey mapping